makinacorpus/django_pyoidc/docs/explanation.rst

 The multi-tenant feature means handling several OIDC providers, it is not uncommon to allow several identity providers on your login page.
 A good OIDC client should facilitate the configuration mechanisms for handling several very different OIDC connectors.
-Using both a classical web application (generating HTML pages) and a REST API on the same Django application could also be managed with different OIDC credentials, and the OIDC client configuration should let you use différent credentials on theses applications sections with ease.
+Using both a classical web application (generating HTML pages) and a REST API on the same Django application could also be managed with different OIDC credentials, and the OIDC client configuration should let you use different credentials on theses applications sections with ease.

 OIDC Logouts
 ------------